 The books we read in 2022: Central America books, travelogues, and Mexican literature

 It has been a year of starting anew.
 January started in lockdown.
 Still, we travelled for four months in Central America and Mexico.
 We had a serious case of fernweh coming back to the Netherlands.
 Reading books always helps.
 Travelogues, Central America books and books from Mexico filled our book list while we were away and at home.
 The guilty pleasure of 2022 was endulging in a bit of nostalgic fantasy escapism when we returned home: the Harry Potter audio books, narrated by the brilliant Stephen Fry.
+Twenty books in total made it to the night stand this year, plus the seven part audio book series.
+Read along in our book list of 2022 and let us know what is on your reading list for the coming year.
+Any Central America books for you?

-Also read our:
+Also read

 * Dit artikel bevat affiliate links.
 Door iets te boeken of kopen via een van deze links steun je ons.
 Wij verdienen dan een kleine commissie zonder dat het jou iets kost.